KxSystems/docs/docs/ml/automl/userguide/index.md

 Where

 -   `tab` is an unkeyed tabular dataset which has the same schema as the input data from the run specified in `fpath`
--   `fpath` the path to the folder in which the /config and /models folders are defined
+-   `fpath` the relative path from the outputs folder to the location of sub-directories associated with a specified run.

 returns the target predictions for new data based on a previously fitted model and workflow.